 You will experience a whole heap of emotions during this move, I know I did.
 I had my two boys almost back-to-back (they’re 15 months apart) and the postnatal healing took place on moving day to our first ever home as a family.
 I had to leave behind so many memories and, without realising it, I became depressed.

 Your children will also experience feelings they may not understand.
 Encourage them to talk to you about how they’re feeling and allow them to express themselves in a way they feel comfortable.
 They need to know that what they are feeling is normal.
 My boys may have only been three and four years old at the time of the move, but they still harboured feelings of anger and sadness because it was the only home that they had ever known.
-I assured them I was also sad to leave, but I was looking forward to moving to a big new house and making new memories with them, and if they ever needed to share how they felt about the move they could at any time they wanted.
+I assured them I was also sad to leave, but I was looking forward to moving to a big new house and making new memories with them, and if they ever needed to share how they felt about the

 So, there you have it.
 Motherhood Diaries’ top tips on how to deal with the stress of moving to a new house.
 As long as you give yourself enough time to plan and operate the move, and being organised with your belongings right from the beginning, you should be able to make moving to a new house a breeze.
 Good luck!